-5. WHERE DO WE WANT TO BE?
+5. WHAT WE WILL DO

-The Council needs to adopt the Procurement Principles under heading 3, thus ensuring that sufficient resources are deployed to procurement to establish a robust accountable process on an authority wide basis.

-At the end of this process we will see:

-Procurement recognised as a key enabler for improving efficiency and reducing cost.

-Application of principles to all areas of procurement from consumables to contracts.

-Use of external Marketplace to increase opportunities for choice, control and efficiency.

-Purchasing representatives recognised as focal points for achieving results

-Local businesses encouraged to trade with Council and beyond

-Full control and audit of all parts of the procurement process

-Benefits of partnerships, shared services and joint working recognised, developed and utilised.

-Ability to analyse spend patterns, compare products across authorities, provide meaningful reports and benchmark procurement activities, both locally and nationally

-All contract activity supported through procurement
+We will use the Procurement Strategy to:

+- Ensure Procurement is recognised as a key enabler for improving efficiency and reducing cost. - Apply procurement principles to all areas of procurement from consumables to contracts. - Use the external Marketplace to increase opportunities for choice, control and efficiency. - Embed the Purchasing representatives as focal points for achieving results - Encourage local businesses to trade with Council and beyond - Ensure full control and audit of all parts of the procurement process - Realise the benefits of partnerships, shared services and joint working recognised, developed and utilised. - Create the ability to analyse spend patterns, compare products across authorities, provide meaningful reports and benchmark procurement activities, both locally and nationally.
-Solid contribution to Gershon savings and Comprehensive Performance Assessment.

-Inclusion of Council policies including sustainability and the like.
+- Support procurement of all contract activity. - Contribute to Gershon savings and Comprehensive Performance Assessment. - Include Council policies including sustainability and the like.

-6. HOW WILL WE KNOW HOW WE'RE DOING?
+6. MEASUREMENT/MONITORING